wolfer649/WGOT/README.md

 Forcetft variable no longer forces the display to the PiTFT if an X11 display is active on Rasbian Stretch (Proto28 - 2019-05-01)
 - The PiTFT display still works when it's started from rc.local, even if an HDMI X11 display is attached.
-- i.e. It is still possible to run Proto28 in "headless" mode, using the PiTFT as the only display.
+- i.e. It is still possible to run Proto28.py in headless mode, using the PiTFT as the only display.

+The activity LED may stop flashing, but the PiTFT buttons still work OK.
+(Proto29 - 2019-07-03)
+- TBD